 As any new parent will tell you, the days of traveling light are over.
 Even getting the family in the car to go to a BBQ ends up feeling like a mini-vacation with all the stuff our little ones seem to need.
 This is no different when flying, especially internationally.

-Although you can check baby essentials such as car seats and strollers, luggage still just fills up quicker with little ones in tow.
+Although you can check baby essentials such as car seats and strollers, luggage still just fills up quickly with little ones in tow.
 And if you are flying with a lap-child, they won’t get any luggage allowance — so you’ll be sharing your space and weight limit with diapers, wipes, creams, toys, and a million other things you might need.

 Hot Tip: Though it’s possible to check large baby items like strollers and car seats, learn more about why our family chooses not to.